nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/README.md

 ### Source Code
 Source code folder include all the Rscripts to reproduce this work and plot the figures.
 They are organized and seperated by the different sections of the work.
 To run the Rscripts, please make sure:

-1. All the packages are installed in the local R environment.
+1. All the R packages are installed in the local R environment.
 2. Set the R work diretory into the local folder path, so that the Rscripts can read files.

 ### Programs